lokidoki102/tp/docs/DeveloperGuide.md

 This enhancement improves the usability and reliability of the application by ensuring that price and budget inputs are realistic and within acceptable bounds.

+### B.3 Price and Budget 2 Decimal Places Only

+#### B.3.1 Motivation
+Allowing prices and budgets to have more than two decimal places can lead to confusion and inaccuracies.
+Limiting them to two decimal places ensures consistency and precision in financial calculations.

+#### B.3.2 Implementation
+1. Modify the Price and Budget classes to round values to two decimal places during input validation.
+2. Update user interface components to accept inputs with up to two decimal places only.
+3. Provide feedback to users if they attempt to input values with more than two decimal places, informing them of the restriction and prompting them to correct their input.

+This enhancement promotes clarity and accuracy in price and budget management within the application.